radgrad/docusaurus2/docs/users/demo/overview.md

 :::tip Demo Dive
 This chapter is best used "interactively": please obtain the password for the UHM/DEMO instance, and then login to https://radgrad.dev and explore the system as you read through the accompanying pages.
 The screenshots are just examples and there are additional features you can discover by interacting with the system.

+The next 10 pages take you through the major features of RadGrad from the student perspective.
+The last half dozen pages will show you the additional features available to Faculty and Advisors.
+To understand those capabilities, it's best that you first be familiar with the system from the student's point of view.
 :::